June 15, 2020

 Making Kenyon accessible to students from all backgrounds is the foundation of our financial aid philosophy.
-Kenyon provides need-based financial assistance to approximately 50 percent of our students.
-Approximately 15 percent of our students receive some form of merit scholarship.
+Kenyon provides need-based financial assistance to approximately 45 percent of our students.
+Approximately 25 percent of our students receive merit scholarship.

-For students qualifying for need-based aid, Kenyon will meet 100 percent of demonstrated financial need for all four years as determined by the CSS/PROFILE.
+For admitted students qualifying for need-based aid, Kenyon will meet 100 percent of demonstrated financial need for all four years as determined by the CSS Profile and FAFSA.
 Most students who qualify for aid are offered optional loans, but Kenyon keeps the limits within reason.
 Additionally, Kenyon does not "gap" students.
 For these reasons, Kenyon's aid packages are among the most generous students receive.
+Please note that students offered admission from the wait list and students that miss the financial aid filing deadlines are not guaranteed financial aid.

 We offer several types of need-based financial aid to students in the form of grants, student loans, on-campus employment and other loan options for families.
 We also offer merit scholarships that are not based on need.
 Merit-based scholarships are administered by the admissions office and are awarded on a competitive basis independently of the need-based financial aid process.